Everything Lean For Leaders And Their Teams

-Lean Standard Work (often called standardized work) is the cornerstone of any continuous improvement effort.
+In Lean, Standard Work is the cornerstone of any continuous improvement effort.
 It locks in gains and provides a foundation for future advances.
-Standard Work helps companies reach their improvement targets, but also provides a stable, reasonable working environment for frontline employees.
-Learning how to standardize a process using Standard Work is one of those things that is easy to do at a basic level.
+It helps companies reach their improvement targets, but also provides a stable, reasonable working environment for frontline employees.
+Learning how to standardize a process using this tool is one of those things that is easy to do at a basic level.
 Going beyond that rudimentary understanding, though, is something that few people, and companies, ever succeed in doing.

-Let’s use this for our Standard Work definition: Standard Work is a formally defined and documented process to produce at a specified pace.
-Standard Work has three main components:
+The simple definition of Standard Work is that it is a formally defined and documented process to produce at a specified pace.
+It has three main components:

 1. It is balanced to the takt time.